 If you are looking to invest in cannabis stocks & cannabis investing this may be one of the best times to do so.
 Now, there have been many before me that have said that and investors have had a difficult time profiting from cannabis stocks.
 There is a lot of hype in the industry for cannabis investing.
-Here on my site, Cannabis Investing Newsletter, I have removed as much of the hype as possible and distill investing in cannabis stocks down to the fundamentals of any individual company.
+Here on my site, Cannabis Investing Newsletter, I have removed as much of the hype as possible and distilled investing in cannabis stocks down to the fundamentals of any individual company.
 By doing that, an investor can weed out the good, the bad, and the ugly, and make informed decisions about cannabis investments.

 There are many undervalued marijuana stocks.
-And, there are some put stocks that are overvalued that may be more household names and, cannabis investors may be gettin involved in these stocks without knowing what the outcome may be in the future.
+And, there are some put stocks that are overvalued that may be more household names and, cannabis investors may be getting involved in these stocks without knowing what the outcome may be in the future.
 These household names, the bigger cannabis stocks, may not be in a position to ever profit.
 But, simply because these cannabis stocks are popular, many buy these pot stocks.
-Knowing what to look for may be the best thing to starting out in cannabis investing.
+Knowing what to look for may be the best thing to start out in cannabis investing.

 For now, there has been a lot of selling pressure in cannabis stocks, and this is something I wanted to address.
 Basically, there are many cannabis stocks that it makes sense to go short in selling.
 But, more and more, a lot of cannabis stocks are being sold indiscriminately across the board.

-I look at this as a major buying opportunity for longterm investors in the cannabis industry.
+I look at this as a major buying opportunity for long-term investors in the cannabis industry.
 So, I wanted to put together an article and video showing why some stocks are excellent opportunities for cannabis investing; they are undervalued marijuana stocks, whereas others are not so viable.

 Total Addressable Market (TAM)